Looking for information about developer tools to use with WebSphere Liberty? Start here…

 You can do similar things when using the

-One of the most significant improvements to the Liberty Maven 2.0 plug-in is support for loose applications.
-While developing your application, you can install it as a loose application so that you don’t have to constantly repackage the WAR file.
+One of the most significant improvements to the Liberty Maven 2.0 plug-in is loose applications WAR support.
+Loose application EAR support came in version 2.1.
+While developing your application, you can install it as a loose application so that you don’t have to constantly repackage the archive file.
 Instead, you simply re-compile your code or update files, and your running application is updated!
 When you are using WDT and your files are automatically compiled, you just change the Java source and your application is updated.
 From the command line, a simple

 mvn compile gets the job done.
 Check out the